Instructions for Authors

-Authors are asked to help defray the costs of publication: $60 per page for the first 11 print pages of their article, $75 per page for page 12 and up.
+Authors are asked to help defray the costs of publication to keep subscription and membership costs as low as possible.
 An author with an outstanding debt from a previous paper cannot publish another until the original debt is settled.

 In addition, ASN members get a variety of discounts.

-$55 for every 6 manuscript pages for members of the ASN ($65 for nonmembers)Enhancements in different formats:
+ASN Member: $55 for every 6 manuscript pages or for enhancements in other formats

 Maximizing the Effect of Titles and Abstracts

 Some search engines weight the keywords and key phrases in titles more than any other words in the article, so make sure that your title includes the most important terms of your manuscript.
 Think of the search terms and phrases that you use when working on this topic.
 Clever or dramatic titles can crowd out the most useful search terms--and can occasionally put off a reader--so are best used with caution.

 Many search engines also weight the keywords and phrases that appear in the abstract more heavily when ranking a manuscript for relevance.
 The abstract is the point at which the reader decides to click through the search engine to the article itself, so a well-written abstract that is specific to the manuscript and focused on the main points is more likely to attract readers (and reviewers).